ctsmedia/contao-phpbb-bridge-bundle/doc/development.md

 You've

 Additional Info:
-You can use mysql root user with no password.
+- You can use mysql root user with no password.
 There are two dbs created already: `contao` and `phpbb`.
 You can either one db for both or seperate them.
 The path to phpbb is /var/www/share/${DOCKER_DOMAIN}/phpbb where ${DOCKER_DOMAIN} is set to whatever you've set in the Dockerfile.
 By default it is: /var/www/share/phpbbbridge.contao.local/phpbb
+- You may want to change your dir permission settings so the brigde can create some needed files.
+They get automatically ignored via .gitignore.
+Just run
+`find . -type d -exec chmod 0777 {} \;` so the bridge is able to write those files.
+This is only needed if you mount the git repos into the container.

 #### Access your container